jhousvawls/baseball/app/README.md

 # Coach's Dugout Practice App

 The core practice planning application for youth baseball coaches.
-This is the main application that provides AI-powered drill suggestions, video search, and team collaboration features.
+This is the main application that provides AI-powered drill suggestions, video search, team collaboration features, and **NEW: AI-powered practice template creation**.

 ## 🏗️ Architecture

 This is a vanilla JavaScript application using:
 - **Firebase**: Authentication, Firestore database, hosting
 - **YouTube API**: Video search and embedding
-- **OpenAI API**: AI-powered drill suggestions
+- **OpenAI API**: AI-powered drill suggestions and practice generation
 - **Responsive Design**: Mobile-first approach
+- **Template System**: AI and template-based practice creation

 ## 📁 Structure